go-yasi/mvc-tech-blog/README.md

 - Next, I created a connection.js file in my config folder to import the Sequelize library, and access the info in my .env file.
 - Then I added an index.js file to my controllers folder, to require the express router as well as the newly created api folder for my api routes.
 - I then added a schema.sql file to my db folder with the code to drop, create, and use the blog database.
+- Added css and js folders to my public folder.
+Then created js files for login and logout functions.

 ## Usage